 During law school, Elizabeth earned awards for her legal writing and oral argument skills.
 She interned with the U.S. Department of Education’s Office for Civil Rights and clerked for the Honorable Judge Elizabeth Budzinski in the Law Division of the Circuit Court of Cook County.

-In addition to his products liability practice, Russ consults with local craft breweries regarding business development, regulatory compliance and intellectual property matters.
-Russ’s familiarity with the craft beer industry goes beyond the law: he has won multiple homebrewing awards and has collaborated with Metropolitan Brewing in Chicago’s Ravenswood neighborhood.
+Outside of his product liability clients, Russ consults with local craft breweries regarding business development, regulatory compliance and intellectual property matters.
+His familiarity with the craft beer industry goes beyond the law as he has won multiple home-brewing awards and helped develop the recipe for Ironworks Altbier, a seasonal beer from Metropolitan Brewing in Chicago.

-Russ also worked in Northwestern’s Center on Wrongful Convictions, where he helped draft a clemency petition on behalf of an Indiana Death Row inmate whose sentence was subsequently commuted.
+While attending law school, Russ worked in Northwestern’s Center on Wrongful Convictions, where he helped draft a clemency petition on behalf of an Indiana Death Row inmate whose sentence was subsequently commuted.

 Abigail M. Luhn supports the firm’s Products Liability & Mass Tort group at various stages of the litigation practice, drafting legal memoranda and motions, among other assignments.
 Before joining Drinker Biddle, Abigail was a law clerk for the Honorable Jack M. Sabatino, Presiding Judge, Superior Court of New Jersey, Appellate Division in Trenton, New Jersey, where she gained in-depth knowledge of the workings of the appellate process.